 4. Describe the key components of a typical operating system and how they support the development of applications.

 5. Explain the enabling technology that underlies the Internet of Things/embedded computing.

 1 Computer architecture

 Principal low-level components (logic gates, logic blocks) and what they do, bus interconnections, memory, storage devices

 2 Data representation

-Bits, integers, floating and fixed point, text, colours, bitmaps, bitwise operations
+Bits, bitwise operations, integers, floating and fixed point, text, colours, bitmaps,audio.

 3 Machine instructions